Durga Puja London 2025: Top 16 Pandals & Celebration Guide

 About Shashti

-Maha Shashti, on the 6th day of the puja, the worship begins with uncovering the idol’s face.
-They decorate Maa Durga with jewellery and other ornaments, and this process is called BONDHON.
+On Maha Shashti, the sixth day of the puja, worship begins with uncovering the idol’s face.
+They then decorate Maa Durga with jewellery and other ornaments, a process called BONDHON.

 Puspanjali

 A banana tree is cleaned with Ganga Water and decorated for this puja.
-This tree symbolises the wife of Lord Ganesha; this ritual is called Nabapatrika Snan.
-After the sculpture gets life, the priest does “Prana Pratishta” and is offered food and fruits.
+This tree symbolises Lord Ganesha’s wife; this ritual is called Nabapatrika Snan.
+After the sculpture comes to life, the priest performs “Prana Pratishta” and is offered food and fruits.

 About Durga Ashtami and Pushpanjali

-Maa Durga is offered flowers whilst the priest chants Ved mantras.
-Swami Vivekananda first started Kumari Puja on Durgashtami in Belur Math.
+Maa Durga is offered flowers whilst the priest chants Vedic mantras.
+Swami Vivekananda first instituted the Kumari Puja on Durgashtami at Belur Math.
 The Mission also performs sandhi puja in the evening.
-In this ritual, priests do Devi’s aarti, and Dhak plays the surroundings.
+In this ritual, priests perform Devi’s aarti, accompanied by dhaak music in the background.

 About Navami / Navratri

-Maha Navami is the 2nd last day of the festival, and it’s the most memorable day for the Bengalis on this occasion.
+Maha Navami is the second-to-last day of the festival, and it’s the most memorable day for Bengalis.
 However, this most symbolic ritual takes around 4 to 6 hours.

 The most beautiful part of the puja is Dashami.
 When Devi Durga returns to Kailash, Women gather, offer sweets, perform rituals, and play with vermilion while wishing each other a happy married life.
 A special dance called the Dhunuchi dance is performed.

-However, they cannot immerse the sculpture due to the rules of the UK.
-The sculpture is made of MDF and soil.
-The Puja committee washes the sculpture carefully, removes the Devi outfit, and waits for Maa Durga next year.
+However, due to UK rules, they cannot immerse the sculpture, which is made of MDF and soil.
+The Puja committee carefully washes the sculpture, removes the Devi outfit, and awaits Maa Durga next year.

 Read